dochavez/Documenting-with-Docusaurus-V2.-/README.md

 ![final settings](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/final%20settings.jpg)
 ###### Figure 13.
 Adjustment of configuration parameters to build our file locally

-Before moving your entire project to a **github** repository and create a **github pages** for many users to access from anywhere in the world, you must first build the static files locally on the computer where you are working.
+Before moving your entire project to a **github** repository and create a **github pages** for many users to access from anywhere in the world, you must first build the static files on the computer where you are working.
 To do that you must execute the following command from the console **npm run build** or **yarn run build**.
 What any of the above commands does is create a folder with the name "**build**" inside your folder where you have all your project.
 After that, you must execute the following instruction in the same terminal:

 ![execution of our build](https://github.com/dochavez/Documenting-with-Docusaurus-V2.-/blob/main/build_execution.jpg)
 ###### Figure 14.
 Creating our directory called "build"